Weinfelden: Weather

 Weinfelden has an average of 130.7 days of rain or snow per year and on average receives 929 mm of precipitation.
 The wettest month is June during which time Weinfelden receives an average of 109 mm of rain or snow.
 During this month there is precipitation for an average of 12.1 days.
 The month with the most days of precipitation is May, with an average of 12.9, but with only 97 mm of rain or snow.
 The driest month of the year is March with an average of 57 mm of precipitation over 12.1 days.

 Education

 In Weinfelden about 67.6% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Weinfelden is home to the Regionalbibliothek Weinfelden library.

 Transport

 Weinfelden railway station is a terminal station of the Zürich S-Bahn on services S24 and S30.
 The town is the most significant railway junction in the Canton of Thurgau.
-Because of its geographic position there are trains to all corners of the Canton, including Frauenfeld and further to Zurich, Kreuzlingen and further to Konstanz in Germany, Romanshorn and Wil.
+Because of its geographic position there are trains to all corners of the Canton, including Frauenfeld and further to Zürich, Kreuzlingen and further to Konstanz in Germany, Romanshorn and Wil.